Refunds and Selling or Transferring Tags

 Only official RAGBRAI bicycle shops and the Friends of RAGBRAI have limited permission to use these marks on t-shirts, ads, etc. Permission for all other uses must come from RAGBRAI.
 We will take enforcement action against those found using any of the above marks without written permission.

 RAGBRAI officials and the Iowa State Patrol will prepare a route for support vehicles that avoids the riders’ route and leads drivers directly into the next overnight community.
 The map of the support route will be available only at the Information Centers in the starting and overnight towns, at the RAGBRAI Merchandise and Information stands located near the Information Center in the campground and in each downtown area and on our web site before the ride.
-Ttypically, the vehicle route is posted online by July 1st.
+The vehicle route is posted online after July 1st.

 Our number one concern is the safety of the riders and we’re sure it’s yours also.
 The bicycle route isn’t closed to motor vehicles, but we ask your cooperation by not driving on it.
 By accepting a vehicle pass, you agree not to travel on the bike route and not to go into any pass-through towns.
 If you are found on the bicycle route, the Iowa State Patrol will remove your vehicle pass, and your campground privileges will be forfeited.
 We have been advised by the Iowa State Patrol that, for your safety, all speed limits and motor vehicle laws will be closely enforced on all highways leading to overnight towns.
 Please drive carefully.